redgeoff/replicate-couchdb-cluster/README.md

         -e SOURCE="https://admin1:secrect1@example1.com:6984" \
         -e TARGET="https://admin2:secrect2@example2.com:6984" \
         -e RUN_EVERY_SECS=3600 \
+        -e VERBOSE=true \
         redgeoff/replicate-couchdb-cluster

+Notes:
-Note: if the replication takes longer than RUN_EVERY_SECS, it will result to running the replications back to back.
+- If the replication takes longer than RUN_EVERY_SECS, it will result to running the replications back to back.
 You can use `RUN_EVERY_SECS=0` if you always want the replication to run continuously.
+- You can view the output at `/var/lib/docker/containers/<container id>/<container id>-json.log`

 All options: